 A Belgian story.

 The nickname stuck.
-It felt approachable, unlike my full name with a particule, which carried assumptions about privilege that didn’t reflect reality.
+It felt approachable, unlike my full name which includes a particule and carries assumptions about privilege that don’t reflect reality.

-By stepping away from my full name, I became “ungoogleable” and reclaimed the freedom to explore sensitive topics in my work.
+By stepping away from my full name, I became “ungoogleable” and reclaimed both my privacy and the freedom to explore sensitive topics in my work.

 And, to be honest, the fact that Q in French is slang for “ass” only makes it more fun.